-Fundamental performance limits of file sharing were obtained in [7], [8].
+Fundamental performance limits of file sharing were obtained in [7, 8].
 The performance of distributed file sharing systems has been studied both with simulations and with mathematical models.
 Since the large number of parameters and complicated algorithms make accurate mathematical models intractable, articles such as [4], [9] and [10] modelled the systems in limiting regimes.
 Simulation studies such as [11] and [12] allow to consider the effect of various parameters (e.g., the chunk selection policy, the peer selection policy, and heterogenous upload and download bandwidths) on the performance of the system.
 The phenomenon of one chunk becoming very rare in random chunk selection policy was observed in [11].
 Several simulation studies have shown that the rarest first policy outperforms other policies such as random selection [11], [12], and hence could be one of the main reasons for the good performance of BitTorrent.

 The BitTorrent tracker builds bounded degree random graphs that are well suited for the file dissemination.
-It was shown recently that such graphs can be obtained also in a distributed manner, resulting in a 'truly trackerless BitTorrent' [13].
-There are several versions of 'trackerless BitTorrent' that distribute the tracker functionality with the help of a Kademlia DHT [14].
-None of these is based on random encounters however.
+However, it was shown recently that such graphs can be obtained in a distributed manner, resulting in a 'truly trackerless BitTorrent' [13].

-Recently, it was proposed to apply Network Coding [15] to content distribution in order to improve the throughput utilization and to deal with well known problems such as the last chunk problem.
+Recently, it was proposed to apply Network Coding [14] to content distribution in order to improve the throughput utilization and to deal with well known problems such as the last chunk problem.
 Peers exchange encoded versions of the k initial chunks, whereas k linearly independent blocks suffice to recreate the original file.
-A summary of the advantages and disadvantages can be found in [16].
+A summary of the advantages and disadvantages can be found in [15].
 Note that our algorithm deals with the simple distribution of chunks and is thus independent of whether network coding is applied at a higher layer or not.

-ChunkCast [17] is similar to our approach in that it also relies on a DHT in order to make the distribution of large content more efficient.
+ChunkCast [16] is similar to our approach in that it also relies on a DHT in order to make the distribution of large content more efficient.
 However, in this case the DHT is used to find sharing peers which are physically close to the downloading peer.
-The evaluation was performed on a cluster of 40 computers using Modelnet [18] to emulate a wide-area physical topology with realistic latency and bandwidth constraints.
+The evaluation was performed on a cluster of 40 computers using Modelnet [17] to emulate a wide-area physical topology with realistic latency and bandwidth constraints.
 The study did not consider the overhead introduced by the DHT layer, even though it is frequently used to store and share information about which peer possesses which chunks.

 In this context, PlanetLab [3] is often used to study different aspects of DHT implementations under realistic conditions.
-The most prominent example is OpenDHT [19], which builds the basis for a variety of different applications.
+The most prominent example is OpenDHT [18], which builds the basis for a variety of different applications.
 However, in contrast to this work, most evaluations of DHT implementations in testbeds concentrate on the redundant storage of resources.
-The OceanStore Project [20], e.g., tries to build a highly-available and persistent storage utility based on an infrastructure which is comprised of untrusted and unreliable peers.
+The OceanStore Project [19], e.g., tries to build a highly-available and persistent storage utility based on an infrastructure which is comprised of untrusted and unreliable peers.
 In this paper, we follow a different approach and utilize the underlying DHT to achieve random lookups.
 That is, we do not store any resources in the DHT, but solely use the overlay structure as an efficient way to keep the participating peers connected.